LukeGrahamLandry/hctarcs/devlog.md

+## including assets (Jan 1)

+As practice, make line drawing go through render handle so don't need to save them all in a list.
+TODO: make sure the pixel set check actually makes it faster. wasted so much type trying to get lifetimes to work out on the softbuffer backend that i don't even care about.

+Want the option to include in the binary or download at runtime (need some sort of caching I guess).

+TODO: unrelated, I wonder if scratch-compiler-2 return values support recursive fibonacci

 ## nicer interface (Dec 31)

 Want to add the ability to just load a project from scratch by url to my demo site.